-Risks to patients, staff and visitors were assessed and managed in an effective and timely manner.
+Risks to patients, staff and visitors were assessed and managed in a timely manner.

 - There were arrangements for planning and monitoring the number and mix of staff needed to meet patients' needs, including planning for holidays, sickness, busy periods and epidemics. - The practice had arrangements to respond to emergencies.
 Staff understood their responsibilities to manage emergencies on the premises and knew how to recognise those in need of urgent medical attention.
 Clinicians knew how to identify and manage patients with severe infections including sepsis.

-However, the GPs' home visit bag did not contain a pulse oximeter (a device used to monitor a patient's oxygen levels) which is necessary in order to help assess the severity of a patient's condition.
-For example, patients with sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety. - There were comprehensive risk assessments in relation to safety issues.
+- When there were changes to services or staff the practice assessed and monitored the impact on safety. - There were risk assessments in relation to safety issues.
+However, the practice's fire safety risk assessment failed to identify all potential risks.